Dalbec’s HR helps Red Sox avoid sweep, beat Yankees 4-3 - NewsBreak

 Dalbec’s HR helps Red Sox avoid sweep, beat Yankees 4-3

-NEW YORK — Bobby Dalbec hit a tiebreaking solo homer in the sixth inning and the Boston Red Sox avoided a season-opening sweep against their longtime rival with a 4-3 win over the New York Yankees on Sunday night.
+Dalbec hit a tiebreaking solo homer in the sixth inning and Boston avoided a season-opening sweep against its longtime rival with a 4-3 win over the New York Yankees on Sunday night.

 Boston blew multi-run leads in the first two games of the series and did so again Sunday.
 This time, the Red Sox rallied back, with Dalbec connecting off reliever Clarke Schmidt (0-1) for his first of the season.